dtorner/qbit_webhook/README.md

 Based on the webhook pattern from [TheCatLady](https://github.com/TheCatLady/docker-webhook)

-An example `/config/hook.json` file to would be
+An example `/config/hooks.yaml` file to would be
 ```
-[
-  {
-    "id": "qbitmanage",
-    "execute-command": "/app/qbit_manage.py",
-    "command-working-directory": "/app"
-  }
-]
+- id: qbitmanage
+  execute-command: /app/qbit_manage.py
+  command-working-directory: /app
 ```

 This can be used the same way the qbit_manage image is loaded in a compose.
 Just swap out the image and add a port section.
 You will want the commands setup for a "run" `QBT_RUN=true` and not schedule.